deeleman/design-system-boilerplate/README.md

 npm run dev
 ```

-The `dev` command builds the entire project inn first instance, then it boostraps a Storybook instance serving all `**/*.stories.js` (or `.ts`) files found in the project filesystem and triggers a build process in `watch` mode in the background, so all your changes will be immediately served in the screen.
+The `dev` command builds the entire project in first instance, and then it boostraps a Storybook instance serving all `**/*.stories.js` (or `.ts`) files found in the project filesystem.
+Once the Storybookminstance is available, an additional background build process is fired up in `watch` mode, so all your changes will be made immediately available by means of hot module replacement.

 Last but not least, if you want to build your components for production, just run: